 Do I get to see the results?

-On the conclusion of the activity, we are actively encouraging our life science partners to share the results of the session.
-This may include what amendments have been made to a document or study protocol from your insights and suggestions.
+On the conclusion of the activity, we actively encourag our life science partners to share the results of the session.
+This may include what amendments have been made to a document or study protocol as a result of your insights and suggestions.

-Likewise, if you have raised concerns or suggestions to help improve these and the company has been unable to make these suggested changes, we have asked them to let you know why this is e.g. it may be down to scientific or regulatory reasons.
+Likewise, if you have raised concerns or suggestions, and the company has been unable to make these suggested changes, we have asked them to let you know why this is e.g. it may be down to scientific or regulatory reasons.

 Feedback and continuous improvement

-Your feedback is optional but would be greatly appreciated and is captured using an online Google Form which will be circulated to you.
+Your feedback is optional but would be greatly appreciated and is captured using an online form which will be sent to you.

 Future opportunities